rpmuller/ePubs/WP1.md

 by a considerable process of education that we learn to give to this word something like the meaning which Plato gave to it.
-It is necessary that the changes in the meanings of words should he slower than the changes that the words d&cribe; but it is not necessary that there should be no changes in the meanings of words.
+It is necessary that the changes in the meanings of words should he slower than the changes that the words decribe; but it is not necessary that there should be no changes in the meanings of words.
 Perhaps this does not apply to the abstract words of logic and mathematics, but these words, as we have seen, apply only